bananabenana/TreeBranchLabeller/README.md

   - A .nhx output tree with labelled branches.
 Can be visualised in any way you see fit
   - A simplified .nhx output tree with n labelled branches.
 Can be visualised in any way you see fit
   - Visualised .png tree constructed in R
-  - Visualised .svg tree constructed in R
+  - Visualised .pdf tree constructed in R

 ## Options